A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Settings for Simulations in Figure

 \section{Settings for Simulations in Figure~\ref{fig:example_1}}

-Consider a simple system with $L=2$ customer types and $J=3$ RS services.
-In particular, RS service $j=1,2$ are self-shared services with $\mathcal{L}(1) = \{1\}$ and $\mathcal{L}(2) = \{2\}$; and the other is a RS service involving different customer types with $\mathcal{L}(3)=\{1,2\}$.
-The arrival rates, $\lambda_{\ell}$, of all customer types $\ell\in[L]$ are set to be $5$; and the reneging rates $\mu_{\ell,j}$ ($\ell\in[L],j\in[J]$) are set to be $1$.
-The upper bound of customer number of each type waiting in an RS service, $N$, is considered to be $5$ so that the arrival rates of new customers and the total reneging rates of waiting customers are compatible.
-Also, the reward earned by serving a couple of customers waiting for RS service $j\in[J]$ is $R_j=10$ with the NS service rewards $\bar{R}_{\ell}=1$ ($\ell\in[L]$).
-In this example, we do not consider the reneging penalty; that is, $C_{\ell,j}=0$ ($\ell\in[L],j\in[J]$).
-The curves presented in Figure~\ref{fig:example_1} are the simulated results of the sub-process associated with RS service $j=3$.
+Consider a simple system with $L=2$ traveler types and $|\mE|=1$ match.
+The only match $e$ satisfies $\ell^D(e) = 1$ and $\ell^R(e)=2$.
+The arrival rates, $\lambda_{\ell}$, of all traveler types $\ell\in{\mL}$ are set to be $5$; and the reneging rates $\mu_{\ell,e}$ ($\ell\in{\mL},e\in{\mE}$) are set to be $1$.
+The upper bound of traveler number of each type waiting for the match, $N$, is considered to be $5$ so that the arrival rates of new travelers and the total reneging rates of waiting travelers are compatible.
+Also, the reward earned by serving a couple of travelers through the match $e$ is $R_e=10$.
+In this example, we do not consider the reneging penalty; that is, $C_{\ell,e}=0$ ($\ell\in{\mL},e\in{\mE}$).
+The curves presented in Figure~\ref{fig:example_1} are the simulated results of the sub-process associated with the only match.